-Estimate the number and type of families that will benefit from the proposed activities An estimated 10 households will be assisted through these activities Location Description Office of Housing and Community Development Planned Activities The County administers, on an annual basis, a neighborhood housing rehabilitation program, the purpose of which is to improve low- and moderate-income owner-occupied housing.
+Location Description Office of Housing and Community Development Planned Activities The County administers, on an annual basis, a neighborhood housing rehabilitation program, the purpose of which is to improve low- and moderate-income owner-occupied housing.
 The main objective is to reduce the number of substandard housing units in the Prince William Area.
-Assistance is in the form of a deed of trust for the rehabilitation of the property.
+Assistance is in the form of a loan for the rehabilitation of the property.
 Preference is given to extremely low income (below 30% of area median income), elderly and disabled households.
 The rehabilitation Program is for Prince William County, cities of Manassas and Manassas Park residents.